joeatodd/HiDEM/README.md

 MN - mass of particles
 MFIL - mass of particles - per particle
 JS - moment of rotational inertia

+NAN - list of connections between particles e.g. NAN(1:2,1) lists the two particle numbers which make up connection 1 NRXF - initial position of this partition's particles NRXFL,... - initial position of particles in the partition to the left

 #### OUTPUT - jyr files and STR files ####